Summary

 Goals

-- Ability to cover the needs of each type of employee
+Able to address the requirements of each employee type

 Challenges